spine-tools/SpineOpt.jl/README.md

 ### Installation

-1. Download and install the latest version of [Julia](https://julialang.org/downloads) for your system (if you haven't done it yet)
+1. Download and install the latest version of [Julia](https://julialang.org/downloads) for your system (if you haven't done it yet).

-2. Run Julia
+2. Run Julia.

-3. Copy/paste the following text into the julia prompt
+3. Copy/paste the following text into the julia prompt:

 		using Pkg
 		pkg"registry add https://github.com/Spine-project/SpineJuliaRegistry"